Depending on how it is used, it can make or break the relationship.

 - showing off; although he may be proud to be seen with that woman, it doesn’t necessarily mean he is committed to her.

-There are several sites that assign special meanings to different hand holding styles, but they do not cite any references and should be probably viewed only as entertainment reading.
+Some websites assign special meanings to different hand-holding styles, but they do not cite any references and should probably be viewed only as entertainment reading.

 A word about dominance

 Most books on body language will tell you that when it comes to holding hands, the dominant partner’s hand always ends up on the top.

 However, a Temple University study performed back in 1998 showed that there could be several other factors that affect the way we hold hands: